Flowers from around the World

 Lavender blooms from June to August in the Luberon, around the Mont-Ventoux, in the region of Sault and that of Valréas; such amazing scenery and atmosphere make the lavender fields one of the summer Must-Sees in Provence.

-Keukenhof Gardens – Netherlands
+6 Keukenhof Gardens, Netherlands

 In May the poppies of Tuscany start to bloom, covering the countryside and olive groves in a blanket of bright red.
 The best area to see entire fields of these flowers is around Val d’Orcia, a UNESCO World Heritage Site just south of Siena.

-Valley of Flowers in Uttarakhand India
+8 Valley of Flowers, Uttarakhand India

 If words could describe the Valley of Flowers National Park in Uttarakhand, then, enchanting, scintillating and magical would come pretty close to doing justice to its outstanding natural beauty.
-Spread over 87.5 sq km, the bio-diversity hotspot is known for its scenic beauty comprising alpine shrubs and meadows, milky white streams, snow-clad peaks and pristine air.
+Spread over 87.5 sq km, the bio-diversity hotspot is known for its scenic beauty comprising alpine shrubs and meadows, milky-white streams, snow-clad peaks and pristine air.

-Daffodils in Yorkshire
+9 Daffodils in Yorkshire

 Castle Howard is a beautiful (and huge!) stately home in North Yorkshire, in the North of England.
 Built during the 17th and 18th Centuries it is a magnificent building with beautiful gardens.
 It’s been used as the backdrop for many films and TV pieces, most memorably for the TV and film adaptations of Brideshead Revisited.
 We live quite close to Castle Howard and take the children for some fun in the adventure playground and a romp through the fabulous gardens.
-We visited in late March to find the place bedecked in it’s very own ‘host of golden daffoldils’.
+We visited in late March to find the place bedecked in its very own ‘host of golden daffodils’.